Concern Points for First-Time Job Seekers

 The HR practices are going through a rigorous transformation from manual to digital.
 Employers have started using apps and top-class HR tools to refine their recruitment process.
 The digital revolution has increased the sophistication and speed of the process.

 The employer wasting time on unnecessary paperwork or making delayed decisions is not a choice to work out.

 Complex Job Description

 The job description is the most vital factor for a job seeker to accept or reject a job offer.
 It is the whole interaction that an employee has with his employer.
 A candidate must know that his future manager is a person who writes his JD.
 In other words, the JD document reveals the expectations of the manager and the employer organization.

 A vague JD usually fails to describe details on the following counts,

 - An unsure, vague, or complex job description.

 - Unclear language.

 Some communication bottlenecks are indicators to understand the culture of an employer.
-These help to make the right decision for a job candidate.
+This help to make the right decision for a job candidate.
 Make a check on the following communication aspects to arrive at a reasonable decision to accept an offer.
-Following are some of the examples of such communication Red Flags.
+Following are some examples of such communication Red Flags.

-- An employee stopping reply to candidates quarries means that the employer is not genuine.
+- An employee stopping replying to candidates’ quarries means that the employer is not genuine.

 - Unclear communication means that there is no sure career path.